Lecture Series

 to Japanese Americans for it, it’s still a topic that we rarely examine and discuss.

-This course will spend time understanding the history of these camps, daily life there,
+This two-part lecture will spend time understanding the history of these camps, daily

-and their perceived role in the war effort.
-In doing so, it will dive deep into an
+life there, and their perceived role in the war effort.
+In doing so, it will dive

-uncomfortable time, and yet a time that holds many lessons for this country and its
+deep into an uncomfortable time, and yet a time that holds many lessons for this country

 Bio: